 - New research: A War of Words and Images: Broadsheets during the Thirty Years War

 - Article in progress: “The Munich Hunting Paintings of Peter Paul Rubens in Early Modern Political Discourse and Art Theory”

 - “Every Living Beast: Collecting Animals in Early Modern Munich.”
 In Animals and Early Modern Identity, edited by Pia Cuneo, University of Arizona.
-Ashgate Publishing Company, in press.
+Ashgate Publishing Company, 2014.

 - The Court Art of Friedrich Sustris: Patronage in Late Renaissance Bavaria, Ashgate Publishing Company, 2011.

 - “The Pursuit of Art and Pleasure in the Secret Grotto of Wilhelm V of Bavaria,” Renaissance Quarterly 61:2 Summer (2008): 414-462.

 - "A Marriage Commemorated in the Stairway of Fools," Sixteenth Century Journal 36:3 (2005): 717-741.